 Nurturing Penrhosies from day one

-At Penrhos, we have an exciting new vision for 2021.
-We are reviewing our pricing structure, so more Penrhosies can join us from an earlier age.
+At Penrhos, we have an exciting new vision.
+We have reviewed our pricing structure, so more Penrhosies can join us from an earlier age.
 We want more families to have the opportunity to benefit from the sense of love and belonging we provide for our youngest girls, so their daughters may benefit from the best possible early learning journey.

 Childhood is not a race – our Penrhosies are encouraged to treasure each experience and every day in happiness, wonder, curiosity and exploration.
 In understanding and respecting each child’s own personal sense of time, we allow them to make individual choices in a calm and unhurried, unpressured environment.
 We facilitate inquiry in hypothesising and experimenting, and we extend our investigations by following the lead of the children.
 We listen, and then we listen some more – so we can be quite sure we have the best understanding of your daughter’s perception of the world and of her place in it.
 We explore the importance of empathising with others, of expressing ideas and feelings.
-We engage with and respect our Penrhosies as active young collaborators in their own learning processes.
+In As one of the best kindergarten Perth, we engage with and respect our Penrhosies as active young collaborators in their own learning processes.

 - Love and belonging – above all else, we know our girls flourish when they know they are loved and feel they belong